Code of Conduct

 Section O: Hazing

-- Requiring or compelling the consumption of liquid, food, drinks, or other substances
+- Forced use of or consumption of alcohol/illicit drugs, as well as liquid, food, drinks, or other substances

 - Servitude or placing another in a position of servitude, including requiring, encouraging, or expecting a new member to do the tasks of, or to do tasks for, an experienced member, or to address members with honorary or formal titles